deepaksood619/deepaksood619.github.io/docs/decentralized-applications/ethereum/layer-2-protocols.md

 A cryptographic method for proving a statement is true without revealing any information about the statement – other than that it is true.

-The acronym **zk-SNARK stands for “Zero-Knowledge Succinct Non-Interactive Argument of Knowledge,”** and refers to a proof construction where one can prove possession of certain information, e.g. a secret key, without revealing that information, and without any interaction between the prover and verifier.
+The acronym **zk-SNARK stands for "Zero-Knowledge Succinct Non-Interactive Argument of Knowledge,"** and refers to a proof construction where one can prove possession of certain information, e.g. a secret key, without revealing that information, and without any interaction between the prover and verifier.
 In May 2022, Zcash began the process of upgrading its underlying cryptography and moving to a new proof composition called Halo.

-“Zero-knowledge” proofs allow one party (the prover) to prove to another (the verifier) that a statement is true, without revealing any information beyond the validity of the statement itself.
+"Zero-knowledge" proofs allow one party (the prover) to prove to another (the verifier) that a statement is true, without revealing any information beyond the validity of the statement itself.
 For example, given the hash of a random number, the prover could convince the verifier that there indeed exists a number with this hash value, without revealing what it is.

 [What are zk-SNARKs? | Zcash](https://z.cash/technology/zksnarks/)